French cuisine: Beverages

-Digestifs are traditionally stronger, and include Cognac, Armagnac, Calvados, Eau de vie and fruit alcohols.
+Digestifs are traditionally stronger, and include Cognac, Armagnac, Calvados, eau de vie and fruit alcohols.

 Christmas

-A typical French Christmas dish is turkey with chestnuts.
+A typical French Christmas dish is turkey or capon, with chestnuts.
 Other common dishes are smoked salmon, oysters, caviar and foie gras.
 The Yule log (bûche de Noël) is a very French tradition during Christmas.
 Chocolate and cakes also occupy a prominent place for Christmas in France.
 This cuisine is normally accompanied by Champagne.
 Tradition says that thirteen desserts complete the Christmas meal in reference to the twelve apostles and Christ.

 Food establishments

 History

 The modern restaurant has its origins in French culture.
-Prior to the late 18th century, diners who wished to "dine out" would visit their local guild member's kitchen and have their meal prepared for them.
+Prior to the late-18th century, diners who wished to "dine out" would visit their local guild-member's kitchen and have their meal prepared for them.
 However, guild members were limited to producing whatever their guild registry delegated to them.
-These guild members offered food in their own homes to steady clientele that appeared day-to-day but at set times.
+These guild members offered food in their own homes to a steady clientele that appeared day-to-day but at set times.
 The guest would be offered the meal table d'hôte, which is a meal offered at a set price with very little choice of dishes, sometimes none at all.